evillan0315/codegen-cli/docs/cli-usage.md

 # Log in using your Google account
 aicli login google

-# Log in using your GitHub account, listening on port 8081
+# Log in using your GitHub account, listening on port 8081 if 8080 is busy
 aicli login github --port 8081

+# Attempt login with an invalid provider (will show an error)
+aicli login facebook
 ```

 ### `aicli logout`

 Clears the stored OAuth authentication token, effectively logging you out from the CLI.
+This removes your local session data.

 **Usage:**